neondatabase/website/content/docs/serverless/serverless-driver.md

 The driver includes TypeScript types (the equivalent of `@types/pg`).
 No additional installation is required.

-## Connect to your Neon database
+## Configure your Neon database connection

-You can obtain a connection string for your database from Connection Details widget on the Neon Dashboard and set it as an environment variable, in your project's .env file, for example.
+You can obtain a connection string for your database from **Connection Details** widget on the Neon **Dashboard** and set it as an environment variable in your project's `.env` file, for example.
 Your Neon connection string will look something like this:

 ```shell
 DATABASE_URL=postgres://<user>:<password>@ep-icy-sun-148107.us-east-2.aws.neon.tech/<dbname>